devsacti/ITservice/README.md

 A simple understanding of REST API is that it is independent of the front when implemented.

+__But__

-__But__ I found that this easy understanding is too humble to comprehend REST.
+I found that this easy understanding is too humble to comprehend REST.

 In my opinion, the state of REST can mean the state of a resource.
 And this resource can be a table in the database.
 It can also refer to a specific Java object.

-In this respect, REST is simply too comprehensive to understand.

-However, it promises to be later, and for now, it ends with several references.
+However,for now, I ends with several references.

 ## My Implementations of Web Application
 (TO ME) WEB APP = Front + Back = Client + REST API